Override Xresources

 Examples

-Note that the commands presented below append text to a file, so running the command more than once will result in duplicate entires.
+Note that the commands presented below append text to a file, so running the command more than once will result in duplicate entries.

 Example - Update the UI for High DPI Screens